jillesca/ncpeek/README.md

 ## Installation

-For CLI or API you can install `ncpeek` via pip.[See Details on pypi.](https://pypi.org/project/ncpeek/)
+For CLI or API you can install `ncpeek` via pip.
+[See Details on pypi.](https://pypi.org/project/ncpeek/)

 ```bash
  pip install ncpeek